General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: Numerical results and comparison between cost functions

 In situations where both smoothness of the control inputs and the energy effort are considered, the cost function \eqref{costfunc3} provides us with a treatment to the distribution steering problem.
 In this simulation, we choose the cost function as

+The size of grid of each dimension is $0.01$.
 The simulation results are given in Figure \ref{fig7}, \ref{fig8} and \ref{fig9}.
 We note that the transition of the control inputs are smoother than the distribution steering by merely considering the energy effort.
-The energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 13.467$, which is larger compared to that obtained by \eqref{costfunc1} however is relatively smaller than that obtained by \eqref{costfunc2}.
+The energy effort $\sum_{k=0}^{3}\mathbb{E}\left[ u^{2}(k) \right] = 10.648$, which is larger compared to that obtained by \eqref{costfunc2} however is relatively smaller than that obtained by \eqref{costfunc1}.
 The cost function, in the form of a weighted mixture of the energy effort and the system energy, provides us with a balanced choice of control law between the smooth transition of system state and the energy cost.

-Then we treat the discrete distribution (occupation measure) steering problem defined in Problem 3.1 in \cite{wu2022group}.
-The initial occupation measure $dq_{0}(x)$ composes of the i.i.d. samples drawn from the the continuous distribution $dq_{0}(x)$.
+Then we treat the discrete distribution (occupation measure) steering problem.
+The initial occupation measure $d\chi_{0}(\x)$ composes of the i.i.d. samples drawn from the the continuous distribution $d\chi_{0}(\x)$.
 Figure \ref{figd1} shows the histograms of the $u_{i}(k)$ for each agent at time step $k = 0, \cdots, 3$, by cost function \eqref{costfunc1}.
 Figure \ref{figd2} shows the histogram of the terminal occupation measure of the agents.
-The two sharp peaks of the desired terminal state, of which the distribution is a mixture of two Laplacians, are well located at the desired points $x = -3$ and $x = 2$.
-The histogram in \ref{figd2} is very close to $q_{T}(x)$ in \eqref{qt1}, which validates the performance of our proposed algorithm.
+The two peaks of the desired terminal state, of which the distribution is a mixture of two generalized logistic distributions, are well located at the desired points $x = -3$ and $x = 2$.
+The histogram in Figure \ref{figd2} is very close to $\chi_{T}(\x)$ in \eqref{qt1}, which validates the performance of our proposed algorithm.

 For the cost function of weighted energy effort and system energy \eqref{WeightedCost}, the histograms of the control inputs $u_{i}(k)$ are given in Figure \ref{figd3}.
-And the histogram of the terminal state of each agent $x_{i}(K)$ for $K = 4$ is shown in Figure \ref{figd4}, where two sharp peaks are clearly located at $x = -3$ and $x = 2$.
+And the histogram of the terminal state of each agent $x_{i}(K)$ for $K = 4$ is shown in Figure \ref{figd4}, which is very close to the desired terminal distribution \eqref{qt1}.
+The results of two discrete distribution steering examples validate our proposed algorithm.